yukai622/FAST-ATSimulator/Generate_RC_network/Block_mode/src/Readme.md

-Remember to modify the values of physical parameters in your design.
+Remember to modify the values of technology physical parameters in your design.

+e.g. *chip thickness in meters*
+     *chip thermal conductivity in W/(m-K)*
+     *chip specific heat in J/(m^3-K)*

-All these parameters are defined in the temperature.cpp file.
+All these parameters are defined in the **temperature.cpp** file.